Colt M1878

-The Colt M1878 is a double-action revolver that was manufactured by Colt's Manufacturing Company from 1878 to 1907.
-It is often referred to as the "Frontier" or the "Double Action Army" revolver.
-A total of 51,210 Model 1878 revolvers were manufactured from 1878 to 1907, including 4,600 for the US Ordnance Department.
+The Colt M1878 is a double-action revolver that was manufactured by Colt's Manufacturing Company from 1878 until 1907.
+It is often referred to as the "Frontier" or the "Double Action Army" revolver, and was manufactured to shoot a variety of rimmed, centerfire, and black powder cartridges, in calibers detailed nearby.
+A total of 51,210 Model 1878 revolvers were manufactured, including 4,600 for the US Ordnance Department.
 These are known as the "Philippine" or "Alaskan" models.

 History

 Samuel Colt experimented with double-action revolver systems, but he considered them to be unreliable.
 After Colt's patent expired in 1857, other manufacturers began producing double-action revolvers, but Colt's Manufacturing did not manufacture its own double-action revolver until 1877, twenty years after the patent had expired.

 The M1878 was designed by William Mason, Colt's factory manager and Charles Brinckerhoff Richards, Superintendent of Engineering.
 It was similar in design to the Colt Model 1877.
 The Model 1878 had a larger frame, and is therefore sometimes referred to as the "large frame" double-action revolver, while the Model 1877 is likewise referred to as the "small frame" double-action revolver.
 The Model 1878 was considered a more robust and reliable design than the Model 1877.